 What sets Illinois apart when it comes to forming businesses?

-For a state with a lot of large cities, Illinois actually has pretty fair tax rates.
-That, paired with the sheer size of the state population and the 5th largest economy in the nation, makes Illinois a great starting ground for new businesses.
+Illinois has some of the highest business tax rates in America.
+However, given the sheer size of the state population and the fifth-largest economy in the nation, Illinois is still a great starting ground for new businesses.

 What else can online business formation companies do?